Ficool

 "Wait," Zero interrupted, eyeing Augustus.
 "You can use Chaos magic?"

 "I can," Augustus said, a touch of bitterness creeping into his voice.
-"But only in small amounts.
-I've never been able to master it, not like you can."
+"But only in minor spells.
+I've never been able to master it, not like Alana can."

 "So, it's about affinity?"
 Zero asked, piecing things together.

 Alana nodded.
 "Exactly.
 It's the same as elemental magic.
 Affinity determines how well you can use certain elemental spells and more.
 For example, someone with a high fire affinity can become a fire mage, manipulating fire at will.
-Someone with a low affinity, though, would be limited.
-Same with Chaos but the catch is if you don't have affinity to it you can't use.
+Someone with a low affinity, though, would be limited but spells with that element in them would be stronger.
+Same with Chaos, but the catch is if you don't have affinity to it, you can't use it.

-Adding on I only had an mid-tier affinity towards it but with that I was able to make two weaker versions which I could use to the fullest extent one being Necromancy which is the act of raising the dead which you will be using.
-You can't use any affninty, No matter affinity level you need to feel your affinity first to reach your full potential of it, then mastering is completely based on your affinity.
+Adding on, I only had a mid-tier affinity towards it, but with that, I could make two weaker versions which I could use to the fullest extent one being, Necromancy which is the act of raising the dead which you will be using.
+But due to the interaction with the relics, you must have a higher affinity than I. So you should be able to use both delegations effectively.
+While your real affinity needs to be awakened.

-"The second is called corruption but it's not important nor do you need at this moment so until that time comes focus on necromancy and the other dark forbidden spells in that book.
-Which am sure you have already become acquainted with" she says knowingly.
+"The second is called corruption, but it's not important nor do you need at this moment so until that time comes focus on necromancy and the other dark forbidden spells in that book.
+Which I am sure you have already become acquainted with." she said knowingly.

-Alana smiled, sensing the shift in Zero's resolve "well we need a place for you to raid first of all"
+Alana smiled, sensing the shift in Zero's resolve, "well we need a place for you to raid first of all so you can build your army."

-Augustus spoke up at that moment, as if eager to provide a direction.
+Augustus spoke up at that moment, eager to provide a direction.
 "Actually, there's a village I know of.
-Near a junkyard I visited Arceus should know the way."
+Near a junkyard I visited, Arcaeus should know the way."

 He was already scheming, his next move completely cloaked in shadows and secrecy, but it was clear he was preparing for more, far more than just the village raid.